MasLiang/MasLiang.github.io/index.md

 ---
 ### About Me

-My research interests focus on hardware system, machine learning, and quantum computing.
-I served as an IC designer for about 2 years.
-Now, I am a Ph.D candidate of HKUST.
+I'm currently a PhD student superivised by Professor Wei Zhang in Reconfigurable computing system laboratory (RCSL) at the Department of Electronic & Computer Engineering in HKUST.
+My research interests focus on hardware system, machine learning, and quantum computing Previously, I obtained my BEng and MSc Degree in EE from Beihang University.
+And I served as an IC designer for 2 years.

 ___